Simon Byrne (police officer): Police career

 Byrne began his career in the police when he joined the Metropolitan Police Service as a constable in 1982.
 He transferred to Merseyside Police in 1985.
 He served as the commander of the Metropolitan Borough of Knowsley between 2002 and 2004.

-In 2006, he was promoted to Assistant Chief Constable.
-This is a chief officer rank therefore he joined the Association of Chief Police Officers.
+In 2006, he was promoted to assistant chief constable.
+As this is a chief officer rank, he joined the Association of Chief Police Officers.
 Within Merseyside Police he served as ACC Operations and ACC Personnel.
-In February 2009, he transferred to Greater Manchester Police, becoming Deputy Chief Constable.
-In 2011, he returned to the Metropolitan Police Service as the Assistant Commissioner for Territorial Policing.
+In February 2009, he transferred to Greater Manchester Police, becoming deputy chief constable.
+In 2011, he returned to the Metropolitan Police Service as the assistant commissioner for Territorial Policing.

-On 24 February 2014, he was selected as the next Chief Constable of Cheshire Constabulary.
+On 24 February 2014, he was selected as the next chief constable of Cheshire Constabulary.
 He took up the appointment on 25 June.
+From 2015 to 2017, he was additionally the National Police Chiefs' Council lead for criminal justice.
 He was awarded the Queen's Police Medal (QPM) in the 2016 New Year Honours.
 On 23 August 2017, he was suspended after an investigation found he had a case to answer for gross misconduct.
 His fixed-term contract expired in 2018.
 He was cleared of misconduct on 11 December 2018.

 Police Service of Northern Ireland

-On 24 May 2019, Byrne was announced as the next Chief Constable of the Police Service of Northern Ireland (PSNI).
+On 24 May 2019, Byrne was announced as the next chief constable of the Police Service of Northern Ireland (PSNI).
 He took up the appointment on 1 July 2019.
-He is paid £207,489 per year.
+He was paid £207,489 per year.
+At a meeting of the Northern Ireland Policing Board on 6 April 2023, his contract as chief constable was extended by three years allowing his to continue in that role until 1 July 2027.

+A LucidTalk poll in 2023 found that only 16% of people in Northern Ireland had confidence in his leadership of the PSNI, compared with 60% who expressed no confidence.
+This followed the PSNI data breaches in August 2023.
+Following an emergency meeting of the Northern Ireland Policing Board on 4 September 2023, Byrne resigned as chief constable.

+Personal life

+In 1990, Byrne married Susan.
+Together they have three children, including one daughter who predeceased her parents.